 - Creating company policy

 Almost always, the COO or the VP of Ops at a startup will manage the finances.
 They’ll work with an accounting team like Kruze to make sure all the monthly financials happen, the financials get closed, and all questions are answered.
+They likely are the person who manages and sets up your company’s financial operations tech stack, although an outsourced CFO may do that as well.

 They will also make sure the revenue is received and expenses are all done correctly.
 They will make sure that all tax compliance is done correctly, the tax return gets filed, and your R&D Tax Credit gets done.
 Often, they’ll be interviewed as part of the R&D Tax Credit process to make sure all the employee engineer allocations are done correctly, and the projects are documented.